danutavadanei/gqlgen-validate/README.md

 The field middleware ensures every resolver argument is validated before your business logic runs.
-Custom `message` tags added by the plugin automatically override the default validator error text, and the directive handler returns GraphQL errors that point at the offending fields (e.g. `input.bic`).
+Custom `message` tags added by the plugin automatically override the default validator error text.
+The runtime middleware returns GraphQL errors that point at the offending fields (e.g. `input.bic`).

 ## Example project